kyma-project/telemetry-manager/docs/user/03-traces.md

 ![Manager resources](./assets/traces-resources.drawio.svg)

-- Telemetry Manager watches all TracePipeline resources and related Secrets.
+1. Telemetry Manager watches all TracePipeline resources and related Secrets.
+2. Furthermore, Telemetry Manager takes care of the full lifecycle of the OTel Collector Deployment itself.
+Only if you defined a TracePipeline, the collector is deployed.
-- Whenever the configuration changes, it validates the configuration and generates a new configuration for OTel Collector, where a ConfigMap for the configuration is generated.
+3. Whenever the configuration changes, it validates the configuration and generates a new configuration for OTel Collector, where a ConfigMap for the configuration is generated.
-- Referenced Secrets are copied into one Secret that is mounted to the OTel Collector as well.
+4. Referenced Secrets are copied into one Secret that is mounted to the OTel Collector as well.
-- Furthermore, Telemetry Manager takes care of the full lifecycle of the OTel Collector Deployment itself.
-Only if there is a TracePipeline defined, the collector is deployed.

-If you don't want to use the Traces feature, simply don't set up a TracePipeline.
+### Trace Gateway

+In a Kyma cluster, the trace gateway is the central component to which all components can send their individual spans.
+The gateway collects, enriches, and dispatches the data to the configured backend.
+For more information, see [Telemetry Gateways](./gateways.md).

 ## Setting up a TracePipeline